tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 This observation demonstrated how imperative code gets to be highly ambiguous and opinion based.

+#### Why Keep Writing Workarounds?

+If stupid `try`-`catch` blocks are supposed to handle "errors" but they even give more errors because the designers (if anyone even cared to do it) of these features took pragmatic decisions back in that time[^x], but now we have much technology in $$2023$$, so **why keep writing cheap software like that?**.

+[^x]: E.g. many mainstream languages we use like JS and PHP weren't designed at
+    all from the beginning so computer programming has always been far away from engineering grade

+The answer to the above question is that **we shouldn't keep writing code like that**.
+Even imperative (modern) languages like Rust replace all these "bad ol' tricks" with correct functional approaches (e.g. sum types, pattern matching), more of these "imperative, OO old tricks" are not found at all in many turing-complete languages, e.g. there are no exceptions or `try`-`catch` in Rust, Go, and functional languages at all and were replaced with tuples, enum, ADT, i.e. **factual functional features that should've been there since the beginning**.

+Unfortunately, those marvelous and basic functional features have been shadowed because absolute nonsense analogies like OOP/OOD[^x] have been marketable.

+[^x]: There are "geniuses" who compare biological inheritance with Java's, so
+    according to their "rationale" 🙈 if at all, we can say that, when your grandma sneezes your nose also itches because both are tightly-coupled by being a "child" who "inherits" from you're "superiors" 🤣

+How come you'll tell me you're a software "engineer" with degrees, etc., but don't even know what a plain simple sum type is?
+What a disappointment, it's extremely hard to get good professionals in general, but good software engineers are extremely harder to get, and if this is not depressing enough, add the sad fact that from my experience, some or many startups hire you as software "developer"/"engineer" but the actual job requires a plain idiot who knows more about the company product and Google Docs with so-called "soft skills" than 5 years of CS/CSE career, you know, you need to be "profitable" for the ~~company~~ family[^x].

+[^x]: Fun fact 🐯: I advise to just go listen a good ol' title like
+    "Celebration by David Guetta/Madonna" which was the song that played when writing this, so you can clean up your thoughts 🦾 from these sad facts

+After many developments, we don't need to keep writing code like that, since we can leverage basic functional concepts with better tools and decent engineers to get rid of many bad old workarounds.
+Moreover, we need to keep fighting against pseudoscience like capitalist and bad programmers to push a healthy engineering ecosystem.

 #### Enhanced `Try`-`Catch`: `Try` Expression

 Now check this out, **there's a version of `try`-`catch` much better than the